FAQ

 • In accordance with the Nunavut Agreement, our operations are contingent upon agreements with the Designated Inuit Organization for the Qikiqtani Region, the Qikiqtani Inuit Association (QIA).
 We signed our first Inuit Impact and Benefit Agreement (IIBA) in 2013, and an amended version in 2018.

-• Inuit Impact and Benefit Agreements, as defined by Nunavut Agreement Article 26, ensure that Inuit, economic, and cultural rights are respected by ensuring benefits are consistent with and promote Inuit cultural goals, and contribute to achieving and maintaining a standard of living among Inuit equal to that of persons other than Inuit living and working in the Nunavut Settlement Area, and to Canadians in general.
+• Inuit Impact and Benefit Agreements, as defined by Nunavut Agreement Article 26, ensures that Inuit economic and cultural rights are respected, by ensuring benefits are consistent with, and promote Inuit cultural goals, and contribute to achieving and maintaining a standard of living among Inuit, equal to that of non-Inuit people living and working in the Nunavut Settlement Area, and to Canadians in general.

 • The ICA and amended IIBA will provide a framework for defining thresholds of acceptable change and additional mitigation measures that can be put into action if those thresholds are exceeded, based on direct input from Inuit, as well as delivering even greater benefits to Inuit